RAM-W600: A Multi-Task Wrist Dataset and Benchmark for Rheumatoid Arthritis: Experiments and Benchmarks

 \paragraph{Implementation details} The dataset was split according to the configuration shown in Table~\ref{tab:dataset_distribution} (a) in Sec.~\ref{sec:data_pre}.
-All experiments were conducted using a single RTX4090 GPU with a fixed seed of 3407 to ensure reproducibility.
+BE and Non-BE cases were stratified using the SvdH BE score, where radiographs with a total BE score greater than 0 were considered BE cases.
+Cases were stratified based on the SvdH BE score, where radiographs with a total score greater than zero were classified as BE, while those with a score of zero were classified as non-BE.
+For supervised models, all experiments were repeated five times on a single NVIDIA RTX 4090 GPU using five fixed random seeds (1024, 2025, 3407, 4096, and 5214) to ensure reproducibility, whereas foundation models were evaluated by a single inference run without repetition.
 All radiographs were resized to 512$\times$512 pixels and used as input to the model.
 Model training employed the AdamW optimizer with a weight decay of 1e-2.
 The initial learning rate was set to 1e-4 and decayed according to a cosine annealing schedule (CosineAnnealingLR).
 Training was carried out for 100 epochs using a batch size of 8 and standard data augmentation techniques.